bogdansoft/notes/java_core.md

 ### Final variables and Objects

-**There’s only one modifier that can be applied to a local variable: final. **
+**There’s only one modifier that can be applied to a local variable: final**

 ```
 public void zooAnimalCheckup(boolean isWeekend) {